astronomer/docs/learn/external-python-operator.md

 ## Time to complete

-This tutorial takes approximately 30 minutes to complete.
+This tutorial takes approximately one hour to complete.

 ## Assumed knowledge